47 submissions

 “Alright…”

-An enormous rumble somewhere outside froze his body for a split-second, before a horrified scream dispelled any doubts.
+An enormous rumble somewhere outside made him freeze for a split-second, before a horrified scream dispelled all doubts.

 “DRAGON!
 DRAGON!” a male voice cried, before getting drowned by a sky-shattering roar.

-Panic erupted within the – admittedly sparsely populated at this hour – tavern as everyone rushed to the exit, desperate to get away as quickly as possible and almost tripping over the poor halfling among them.
+Panic erupted within the – admittedly sparsely populated at this hour – tavern as people rushed for the exit, desperate to get away, and tripping over the poor halfling among them.
 All except one person.

 Fulvio returned to chewing his vegetables with far less urgency than before.
 It was over.